 Ans:

-The ignition system generates and delivers the high-voltage electrical spark necessary to ignite the air-fuel mixture in the combustion chamber of spark ignition engines.
-It typically consists of components such as spark plugs, ignition coils, a distributor (in older systems), and an electronic control unit (ECU).
+The ignition system produces and delivers the high-voltage spark required to light the fuel and air combination in spark ignition engines.
+Key components include spark plugs, ignition coils, a distributor (in older systems), and an electronic control unit (ECU).
+It ensures precise timing and reliability for engine performance.
+Modern systems often feature advanced controls for optimal fuel efficiency and reduced emissions.
+Regular maintenance is crucial for sustained engine performance.

 22. Explain the function of the piston rings in an IC engine.